-

 Murfreesborough (Hertford Co.)
 Jul.
 6, 1861

-Paid 10 and US #26 – Due 3 Southern letter unpaid.
-Postmaster Speed of Louisville, KY, prepared a … Continue Reading…
+Paid 10 and US #26 – Due 3 Southern letter unpaid redirected here.
+Postmaster Speed of Louisville, … Continue Reading…

 G R E E T I N G S